Holiday rentals in Lerwick

 Lerwick’s central location in the archipelago makes it the perfect base for exploring the Shetlands, which are closer to Norway and the Faroe Islands than to many parts of the United Kingdom.
 You’ll come across many opportunities here for learning about the islands’ distinctive culture, touring the remnants of Viking settlements, and exploring the stunning natural terrain.

-Top things to do in Lerwick
+What are the top things to do in Lerwick?

 Shetland Museum & Archives